dagaslab/stockcalcu/README.md

 <div>
 <ul>
   <li>The Average Price Calculator is for those who trade long buying multiple times the same position using the average down technique.</li>
-  <li>The Inverse Head % Shoulders gains calculator is for those who trade this stock pattern, it calculates the aprox target price based on the Bulkowski formula.</li>
+  <li>The Inverse Head and Shoulders gains calculator is for those who trade this stock pattern, it calculates the aprox target price based on the Bulkowski formula.</li>
   <li>The Bitcoin investment calculator gets the actual BTC price from bitstamp.</li>
 </ul>
 </div>